Sydney-Informatics-Hub/geodata-harvester/quarto/API_md/geodata_harvester/temporal.md

         ['mean','median','sum','perc95','perc5']
     outfile : string.
 Prefix of output file name.
     buffer: integer time period in same units as period to buffer into the future.
+    fill_nan: boolean.
+If True (Default), will automatically try to find the value for missing data from header and fills with nan before aggregating.
+If False, will not fill nan.

     Returns
     -------